 In Costco v.
 Omega, the issue before the 9th Circuit court was whether importing genuine Omega watches into the United States if they were first made and sold outside of the United States constituted copyright infringement.
-The court held that such one way importation of product through the gray market violates copyrights of the owner.
+The court held that such one-way importation of products through the gray market violates the copyrights of the owner.

 One of the many scenarios that would cause a problem with current business structures is with libraries.
 They have been importing foreign books into U.S. libraries.
 The Supreme Court didn’t want to prohibit libraries from continuing to do so.